tjzxh/academic-cv/content/project/Autonomous Driving and Its Impacts on Traffic/index.md

 ---
-title: Autonomous Driving and Its Impacts on Traffic
+title: Autonomous Driving's Impacts on Traffic
 summary: Investigate the driving behavior and stability of autonomous vehicles.
 Not only explore how AVs operate individually but also how they influence traffic flow collectively.

 date: 2021-09-01